econumo/econumo-backend/README.md

 1. Register new account at [openexchangerates.org](https://openexchangerates.org)
 2. Generate new access token
 3. Put token at `.env` as `OPEN_EXCHANGE_RATES_TOKEN={YOUR_TOKEN}`
-4. Run  `bin/console app:update-currencies` to update list of available currencies
+4. Run  `bin/console app:update-currencies` to update full list of available currencies
 5. Run `bin/console app:update-currency-rates` to update currency rates

 If you would like to change base currency - put at `.env` string `CURRENCY_BASE=USD`